nicolastonon/tZq-TMVA-code/README.txt

 --- REGION & CUTS => There are 3 regions in our analysis : CR WZ, CR ttZ & SR tZq.
 You can select it manually here, or specify the region at execution (e.g. './BDT_analysis.exe tZq').
 This will automatically cut on the numbers of jets/b-jets accordingly.
 You can also add other cuts yourself (e.g. MET > 20) in the regions you want.

+--- DIR.
+PATH => /!\ Here you need to specify your own path to your Ntuples !!
+Be sure to also choose the proper default tree naming ! (check it in Ntuples)

 --- CHANNELS => ...
 --- SAMPLES => ...
 --- SYSTEMATICS => ...